10 simple rules to follow for running a business!

 Physicists often talk about a "finite but unbounded" universe.
 What does this mean?
 More importantly, can thinking about it help you fall asleep?

-Sitting at the airport, I looked around and was startled to realize I was far better prepared than almost everyone virtually every step of the journey.
+Sitting at the airport, I looked around and was startled to realize I was far better prepared than almost everyone for every step of the journey.
 Here are things I do differently than most.

 Sort of a "Physics for Dummies" look at the force of gravity.
 What makes it so "weak" when we obviously feel its powerful effects every day?
 Doesn't gravity dominate the universe?